ssprojects/ss_lab/text2code.md

 title: Text2Code Generation
 ---
 # Goal
 Our goal is to develop sytems for Text-to-SQL generations that are easy to customize to new schema, reliable, and efficient.
 A good overall pitch of our work (as of early 2024) can be found in these \[[slides](https://drive.google.com/file/d/1VHRalYFo2H8Nb-clUZhBwULSGP-7wMPe/view?usp=sharing)\].
-For more recent work, please the publication list.
+For more recent work, please see our recent papers.

 # Publications
  * Benchmarking and Improving Text-to-SQL Generation under Ambiguity Adithya Bhaskar, Tushar Tomar, Ashutosh Sathe, Sunita Sarawagi In EMNLP 2023.